 The better power strips will provide circuit overload protection in the form of a fuse or circuit breaker, but no other protective devices are included.

-ALL surge protectors include special electronic components that detect incoming power surges and shunt the excess voltage to ground, protecting the device(s) connected to it from being damaged by the surge.
+These devices work by detecting incoming power surges and shunting the excess voltage and current to ground, protecting the connected devices from being damaged by the surge.

 It’s important to understand that a surge protector can not, and does not provide absolute protection against surges and lightning strikes under certain conditions: